iuccio/csvToJson/README.md

 # CSVtoJSON
 A simple JS that convert *csv* file to *JSON* file with Node.js.

-Given an input file like:
+Give an input file like:

 |first_name|last_name|email|gender|age|
 |----------|:-------:|:---:|:----:|:-:|